opipari/DeepRobWeb/projects/project3.md

         - To avoid experiencing Colab usage limits, save and close your notebooks once finished working.

 4. <b>Submit your implementation for Autograder feedback</b>
 	- Once you have implemented a portion of the required features, you may submit your work for feedback from the Autograder.
-To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the Project 3 Autograder.
+To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the [Project 3 Autograder](https://autograder.io/web/project/2004){: target="_blank" rel="noopener noreferrer"}.
 You may submit to the Autograder for feedback up to 2 times per day.

 5. <b>Download final implementation</b>
     - After implementing all features, <b>save your work</b> and download the completed `*.ipynb` and `*.py` files.
     - The last cell of the `two_stage_detector.ipynb` notebook will generate a `uniqueid_umid_P3.zip` file.
 The zip file should include `convolutional_networks.ipynb`, `convolutional_networks.py`, `two_stage_detector.ipynb`, `two_stage_detector.py`, `one_minute_deepconvnet.pth`, `overfit_deepconvnet.pth`, and `rcnn_detector.pt` for this assignment.

 6. <b>Submit your python and notebook files for grading</b>
-    - Upload your files to the Autograder for grading consideration.
+    - Upload your files to the [Autograder](https://autograder.io/web/project/2004){: target="_blank" rel="noopener noreferrer"} for grading consideration.
 Your highest score will be used for final grades.

 ## Deadline

-This project is due on <b>Tuesday, March 7th at 11:59pm EST</b>.
+This project is due on <b>Friday, March 10th at 11:59pm EST</b>.
 We suggest starting as soon as possible.

 ## Grading

-This project will be graded by the Autograder.
+This project will be graded by the [Autograder](https://autograder.io/web/project/2004){: target="_blank" rel="noopener noreferrer"}.
+The project is worth a total of 90 points.
+You may submit to the Autograder for feedback up to 5 times per day.

-{: .highlight }
-These instructions will be updated and an official announcement will be made via email and [EdStem](/syllabus/#discussion-forum) once the Project 3 Autograder is online.